 “Yes, serjo.
 But I wasn’t there for very long.”

-It really meant that she didn’t know what the hell she wanted, only that she wasn’t quite satisfied with what Jane had created.
+It really meant that she didn’t know what the hell she wanted, only that she wasn’t quite satisfied with Jane's work.

 Serjo Olerlo waved her hand.
 “Nonsense, that sort of thing stays with you.
 Why, if I were a painter, I’d be influenced by Morrowind since I was born here!
 Yes, a bit more Cyrodiilic.”